 Why did it take four attempts to cross the Darien Gap?

 Dry season is the only logical time to attempt a land crossing of the Darien Gap.
 It rains from March through December!

-- Began on June 15, 1975 with a 1972 Ford F-250.
-While Loren was away, a member of the expedition was shot and killed, probably by bandits' gunfire.
-It is still somewhat of a mystery as to why the man was killed, as nothing was stolen, or it may actually have even been a terrible accident.
+- Began on June 15, 1975, with a 1972 Ford F-250.
+While Loren was away, an expedition member was shot and killed, probably by bandits' gunfire.
+It is still somewhat of a mystery why the man was killed, as nothing was stolen, or it may have even been a terrible accident.
 At any rate, that put an end to the first attempt.

 - Began in early 1979 in a new CJ-5 Jeep.
-This attempt was brought to a swift and concise end in the Darien Gap itself.
-Loren had a rather unpleasant encounter with a somewhat corrupt Colombian Park official and would not agree to his "pay off" demands.
-As a result Loren and his other expedition members were allowed to leave but the vehicle was left deep within the confines of the Darien Gap.
+This attempt was brought to a swift and concise end in the Darien Gap.
+Loren had a rather unpleasant encounter with a somewhat corrupt Colombian Park official and would not agree to his "payoff" demands.
+As a result, Loren and his other expedition members were allowed to leave, but the vehicle was left deep within the confines of the Darien Gap.